articles and documents

 Testing different integrations requires different tools…

-As mentioned in point 2 above, the need to use different solutions is making the project unviable from the cost perspective (potential savings from manual tests), but it is also making things more difficult from the management perspective.
+As mentioned in Concern #2 (interlink?), the need to use different solutions for different testing needs often makes the Dynamics 365 testing project unviable from the cost and management perspective.

 Why can’t I use automated functional test cases for performance tests…?

 Performance testing is another type of test automation and depends who we are talking with, this is of higher or lesser importance in MS Dynamics 365.
 Of course, together with Cloud and scalable infrastructure, performance issues have become less common.
 It is easier now to react to system overloads, but it is still extremally difficult to create necessary benchmarks for cloud infrastructure to support your business as usual.